kestrelwp/better-recent-comments/readme.txt

 1. Adding the Better Recent Comments widget to the sidebar.

 == Changelog ==

+= 1.1.7 =
+Release date 30 March 2023

+ * Added support for the `replies` parameter in the shortcode

 = 1.1.6 =
 Release date 02 Jan 2023